CBorowski-dev/docs-operaton-org/content/user-guide/runtime-container-integration/jboss.md

 # Look Up a Process Engine in JNDI

-The Camunda Wildfly subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService]({{< ref "/user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) as provided on other containers.
-In addition, the Camunda Wildfly subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.
+The Operaton Wildfly subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService]({{< ref "/user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) as provided on other containers.
+In addition, the Operaton Wildfly subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.

 The global JNDI bindings for process engines follow the pattern